jessicarubinwilliams/ParkFinderApi.Solution/README.md

 ### Explore the API Endpoints and Schema with Swagger
 <img src="./SwaggerDocumentation.png" alt="Screenshot of the the endpoints and schema of the API as documented by Swagger." width="100%">

-* Explore and test the API endpoints and schema with Swagger by navigating to http://localhost:5000/swagger/index.html
+* Once you've run the program in the console (see above), explore and test the API endpoints and schema with Swagger by navigating to http://localhost:5000/swagger/index.html

 ## Known Bugs <a id="bugs"></a>
 * No known bugs